 ❌ Lacks summaries.
 Some of the videos are hella long, and if you don’t take notes, it sucks having to rewatch everything to find what you’re looking for.
 Downloadable slides would help, but not everything she says is in the slides.
 It would be even more helpful if she included a text summary that reviews the most important points (or, at the very least, includes timestamps).

 ❌ Updates.
 Let me start by saying 99% of the content seemed on point and up to date to me.
+And she even sends out monthly emails that include new updates to the course.
 But there was one video in particular that seemed like it could use a revamp — which was the “how to receive payments” video.
 There were a couple statements in there that I don’t think are quite accurate, but nothing life-or-death.

 ❌ I miss her face.
 Ok, not trying to be weird here or anything.
 But, while her slideshows are gorgeous, I feel like I zone out if I can’t see who is talking.
 Maybe that’s just me.
 But seeing her face as she presents the info would make the videos more engaging.

-As you can see, I’m getting kind of nit-picky here.
+As you can see, I’m getting kind of nit-picking here.
 None of these things will affect your ability to become a VA.
 But they are ways the course could be improved.

 What I DID like